Intel-HLS/GenomicsSampleAPIs/README.md

 ##Variant Store

-The Variant Store is a GA4GH compliant RESTful query interface for TileDB.
+The Variant Store is a GA4GH compliant RESTful query interface for GenomicsDB.
 The Variant Store uses Flask and SQLAlchemy to communicate with a Tile database through a c++ search library.
 The Tile database backend is specifically designed to work with genomic variant data.

 This document describes the various documents in this repository with respect to their role to the Variant Store and general organization.
 For more detailed information about setting up the Variant Store, interacting with the Variant Store, or further documentation on a specific module or library see the [wiki](https://github.com/Intel-HLS/GenomicsSampleAPIs/wiki).